warexify/MinLinux/README.md

 ## Versioning

 Pengwin is rolling release.
 Debian packages, pengwin-base, and pengwin-setup recieve ongoing updates.
-Versions are used to track long-term progress on bugs and features, e.g. 1.2, and new versions are released every 2-3 months.
+Version numbers are used to track long-term progress on bugs and features, e.g. 1.2, and new versions are released every 2-3 months.
 New builds are regularly built and uploaded to the Store.
-The third build uploaded during 1.2.x development will be marked 1.2.3.
+The third build uploaded during 1.2.x window will be marked 1.2.3.

 ## Additional Pengwin Documentation